Biden warns of rights under threat from Trump and 'MAGA extremists' in reelect launch

 But Biden's prospects improved after the midterms.
 Democrats performed better than anticipated, largely because of activism around abortion rights following the Supreme Court's decision to overturn Roe v.
 Wade — and because of the toxicity of many Trump-backed candidates in competitive states and districts.

-Biden's policies have largely been popular, including climate and health care measures in the Inflation Reduction Act, and bipartisan spending bills on infrastructure and semiconductors plans.
+Biden's policies have largely been popular, including climate and health care measures in the Inflation Reduction Act, and bipartisan spending bills on infrastructure and semiconductor manufacturing.
 That's helped him to make a strong case for himself for 2024, said Democratic strategist Lis Smith, an adviser to Pete Buttigieg in his 2020 bid.

 "Joe Biden has had one of the most successful first two years of any president in recent history," Smith said.
 "He has been dismissed and discounted at every turn, and still overperformed expectations.
 I think that he will be a really formidable nominee in 2024 and that Democrats will fully rally behind him."